Gazeta Sporturilor Monthly Football Awards

 The Gazeta Sporturilor Monthly Football Awards are association football awards presented monthly by Romania's largest and most read sports-related publication, Gazeta Sporturilor.
-They were first awarded in September 2021, and they honour players and managers deemed to have been the best over the previous month in Romania.
+They were first handed out in September 2021, and honour players and managers deemed to have been the best over the previous month in Romania.

-The award is not affiliated with the country's top flight competition, the Liga I—instead, the voters can also choose between Romanian players and coaches who are competing abroad.
-Foreign footballers and coaches in Romania are eligible as well.
+The award is not affiliated with the country's top flight competition, the Liga I—instead, voters can also choose between Romanian players and coaches who are competing abroad.
+Foreign footballers and coaches from Romania's first league are eligible as well.
+As of May 2023, Gheorghe Hagi has won the trophy for Manager of the Month five times, a record in both categories.